 Best Monday.com Alternatives 2026

-Monday.com starts at $9/seat/month with a minimum of 3 seats — costs that escalate fast for growing teams.
+Monday.com integration scripts appear across many project management-heavy teams whose sites we scan.
+But it starts at $9/seat/month with a minimum of 3 seats — costs that escalate fast for growing teams.
 The good news: Linear is purpose-built for developer teams with GitHub sync, cycle planning, and a lightning-fast keyboard-first interface.
 We compare all the top Monday.com alternatives so you can find the right tool for your team.

 🏆 Best Pick for Developer Teams: Linear combines GitHub sync, cycle-based sprint planning, and a blazing-fast interface that software engineers love.
 Free for up to 250 issues — no credit card required.